The Happytime Murders: Plot

 In a world where living puppets coexist with humans but are treated as second-class citizens, Phil Phillips was the first puppet cop on the LAPD before being fired.
-Now a private investigator with a human secretary Bubbles, he is hired by puppet client Sandra White to discover the identity of her blackmailer.
+Now a private investigator with a human secretary named Bubbles, he is hired by puppet client Sandra White to discover the identity of her blackmailer.
 Phil investigates a lead at a puppet-owned porn shop.
-While he checks their records in a back room, an attacker kills everyone else present, including Mr. Bumblypants, a former cast member of the beloved sitcom The Happytime Gang.
+While he checks their records in a back room, an attacker kills everyone else present including Mr. Bumblypants, a former cast member of the beloved sitcom The Happytime Gang.

 The LAPD arrives and Phil meets with his former partner Detective Connie Edwards.
 Twelve years prior, Edwards was being held at gunpoint by a puppet perpetrator.
 Phil tried to shoot him, but missed and hit an innocent puppet, killing him in front of his young daughter.
 Edwards testified against Phil and a law was enacted preventing puppets from becoming police officers.
-In the present, Edwards believes it was a robbery gone wrong.
-Phil believes it was murder, since no money was taken.
-That night, Phil's brother Larry "Shenanigans" Phillips, a former Happytime Gang cast-member, is torn apart when someone lets dogs onto his property.
+In the present, Edwards believes it was a robbery gone wrong but Phil believes it was murder since no money was taken.
+That night, Phil's brother Larry, another former Happytime cast member, is torn apart when someone lets dogs onto his property.
 Afterwards, Phil reluctantly joins forces with Edwards to find the killer.

-Suspecting someone is killing off the Happytime Gang cast to receive a larger share of the royalty money when the show becomes syndicated, the two track down former Happytime Gang cast-member Lyle in a puppet drug-den, where it is revealed that Phil saved Edwards by getting her an emergency puppet liver transplant.
+Suspecting someone is killing the Happytime Gang cast to receive a larger share of the royalty money when the show becomes syndicated, the two track down former Happytime cast-member Lyle in a puppet drug-den, where it is revealed that Phil saved Edwards by getting her an emergency puppet liver transplant.
 Lyle is killed in a drive-by shooting in front of Phil.
-After having sexual intercourse with Sandra and escaping the FBI, Phil goes to see Jenny, the only human Happytime Gang cast-member and his former girlfriend, at a puppet strip club where she works.
+After having sexual intercourse with Sandra and escaping the FBI, Phil goes to see Jenny, the only human Happytime cast-member and his former girlfriend, at a puppet strip club where she works.
 Phil is unable to protect her when her car explodes.
 The police see Phil leaving the scene and believe him to be responsible for the murders.